 According to the Mayo Clinic, about 1.4 million Americans sustain traumatic brain injuries each year.
 Although many of these cases are mild concussions, even so-called “minor” brain injuries can cause life-long disability.
 The Centers for Disease Control (CDC) estimates that at least 5.3 million Americans suffer from long-term care needs as a result of traumatic brain injury.

-At the law office of Mitchell & Shapiro, our TBI lawyers provide victims statewide dedicated, knowledgeable, and aggressive representation.
+At the law office of Mitchell Shapiro Greenamyre & Funt LLP, our TBI lawyers provide victims statewide dedicated, knowledgeable, and aggressive representation.
 We have handled countless personal injury lawsuits and have recovered millions of dollars on behalf of past clients.
 If you are looking for a catastrophic injury lawyer, contact our lawyers and schedule a free consultation.

 A traumatic brain injury is typically caused by a blow to the head or a penetrating injury that causes disruption to the normal function of the brain.
 Our Atlanta, Georgia TBI lawyer handles catastrophic personal injury lawsuits involving:

 Motor Vehicle Accidents

 Motor vehicle accidents are the leading cause of brain injury for both adolescents and adults.
 Half of all traumatic brain injuries are caused by collisions involving cars, trucks, motorcycles, and bicycles, according Mayo Clinic.